BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/accessibility.md

 Here is a roundup of best practice accessibility guidance to follow when considering the design of a geospatial data portal:

 #### Content
-+ Ensure content is in a logical order so that users who tab through content can do so in an order that makes sense
++ Content has to be in a logical order so that users who tab through can do so in an order that makes sense
 + Make sure headings and sections stand out with each section having its own heading
-+ Ensure links are self-describing, independent to any surrounding text and front-loaded with the most notable keywords first
++ Links should be self-describing, independent to any surrounding text and front-loaded with the most notable keywords first
-+ Ensure the order descriptions are read out are tested with screen readers
++ Ensure the order descriptions are read out in are tested with screen readers
 + Text should be resizable and legible when resized

 #### Images